Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Masses, axial charges, strong and electromagnetic decays of heavy hadrons

+where $\mathscr{Q}_{\bar{Q}}$ and $\mathscr{Q}_q$ are the charge matrices of the heavy anti-quark $\bar{Q}$ and light quark $q$, respectively. $\Lambda_{\bar{Q}}$ and $\Lambda_q$ are the mass parameters that can be understood as the masses of the constituent quarks in the quark model.
+Heavy quark symmetry guarantees $\Lambda_{\bar{Q}}\approx m_{\bar{Q}}$ (see the discussions in Ref.~\cite{Manohar:2000dt}).
+In Ref.~\cite{Wang:2019mhm}, Wang \etal adopted the vector meson dominance (VMD) model~\cite{Pacetti:2014jai,Colangelo:1993zq} to estimate the value of $\Lambda_q$.
+It turns out that $\Lambda_u=\Lambda_d=0.366$ GeV, $\Lambda_s=0.596$ GeV.
+These values are very close to the constituent quark masses $m_u$, $m_d$, and $m_s$ which are usually adopted in the quark models. }

-The dimension analysis gives $a\sim 1/m_Q$ and $\hat{a}\sim 1/m_q$.
+{Expanding Eq.~\eqref{eq:LHHgamma2} and comparing with Eq.~\eqref{eq:muff} one obtains $a\sim 1/m_Q$ and $\hat{a}\sim 1/m_q$}.
 In Ref.~\cite{Cho:1992nt}, Cho {\it et al} fixed the masses of the $c$ and $b$ quarks, while they left the light quark mass and axial coupling $g_b$ to be determined from the branching ratios of $V\to P\pi$ and $V\to P \gamma$.
 Cheng {\it et al} also studied similar processes with the same framework~\cite{Cheng:1992xi}, in which the $a$ and $\hat{a}$ were determined from the constituent quark model.
 Along this line, Wang {\it et al} obtained~\cite{Wang:2019mhm}

-The NLO contribution comes from the loop diagram in Fig.~\ref{Fig:2.4.RadiativeDecays}(b) and was first incorporated by Amundson {\it et al}~\cite{Amundson:1992yp}.
-In principle, the diagrams in Fig.~\ref{Fig:2.4.RadiativeDecays}(c) and (d) also contribute at this order, but their contributions vanish in the heavy quark limit.
-In diagram \ref{Fig:2.4.RadiativeDecays}(b), one needs to know the Lagrangians for the $\mathcal{H}\varphi$ coupling and $\varphi\gamma$ coupling, which are given in Eqs.~\eqref{eq:app1:lagDbar} and~\eqref{eq:piL0}, respectively.
+The NLO contribution comes from the loop diagram in Fig.~\ref{Fig:2.4.RadiativeDecays}(b) and was first incorporated by Amundson {\it et al}~\cite{Amundson:1992yp}. {In diagram \ref{Fig:2.4.RadiativeDecays}(b), the relevant vertices are the $\mathcal{H}\varphi$ coupling from Eq.~\eqref{eq:app1:lagDbar} and $\varphi\gamma$ coupling from Eq.~\eqref{eq:piL0}, respectively}.
+In principle, the diagrams in Fig.~\ref{Fig:2.4.RadiativeDecays}(c) and (d) also contribute at this order, but their contributions vanish in the heavy quark limit. {We take the Fig.~\ref{Fig:2.4.RadiativeDecays}(c) as an example.
+If we are considering the $D^\ast\to D\gamma$ decay, then the intermediate heavy state is $D^\ast$.
+In this case, its amplitude

+where $\varepsilon_{D^\ast}$ and $\varepsilon_\gamma$ denote the polarization vector of $D^\ast$ and photon, respectively. $v$ and $\ell$ represent the four-velocity in the superfield notation and the momentum in the loop, in order.
+One can consult Ref.~\cite{Wang:2018atz} for the Lorentz structure of the loop integral in Eq.~\eqref{eq:vanishamp}.
+Similar relation holds for the amplitude of Fig.~\ref{Fig:2.4.RadiativeDecays}(d). }

 In order to absorb the divergence of the loop correction for Fig.~\ref{Fig:2.4.RadiativeDecays}(b), Wang {\it et al} constructed the $\mathcal{O}(p^3)$ Lagrangian~\cite{Wang:2019mhm},

 But their contributions can be absorbed by renormalizing the LO LECs $a$ and $\hat{a}$, i.e., $a\to a+c v\cdot q$ and $\hat{a}\to\hat{a}+\hat{c}v\cdot q$.